 - Budgeting and Cashflow calculation.
 This is the one file I use the most.
 I keep track of all payments and bank balance.
 I note what is due when and delete what has been paid.
 Also, I put in a note what we spent in a month for each budget category.

 - Keep track of expenses.
+Track expenses in a household budget book as described in this post.
 You can note all your expenses for your business or other fields and add photos of receipts.
 There is a free Evernote Expense tracker template you can use.

 Goal setting, planning and more with Evernote

 - Habit Tracker.
 Change or create a new habit with X days of consistent effort.
-Use this beautiful and free habit tracker for Evernote by SimplifyDays.
-Love it!
 You could use it as a…

 - … gratitude journal, too.
 Note one thing each day!
 Use it for the 30-Days of Gratitude-Challenge for example.